NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 $ git config merge.renameLimit 999999
 {{< /highlight >}}

-__Note__: You will get this warning only when the Git option <code>diff.renames</code> is set to <code>true</code> (default behavior).
+__Note__: _You will get this warning only when the Git option <code>diff.renames</code> is set to <code>true</code> (default behavior).
 Likewise, the above settings does not have any effects when the copy/rename detection is turned off.
-You can always check your settings with:
+Nonetheless, you can always check your settings with:_

 {{< highlight sh >}}
 $ git config -l